-Instead, a person liable for military service must be allocated the same duties, or duties corresponding to those undertaken formerly, upon the military service ending or being interrupted.
-A person liable for military service who wishes to return to his former duties after completing active service shall, prior to the end of the service or upon its interruption, notify the employer of his return to work at least 14 days prior to the date announced for said return.
+Instead, a person liable for military service has the right to return to the same or equivalent duties, upon the military service ending or being interrupted.
+A person fulfilling his national defence liablity who wishes to return to his former duties after completing active service shall, prior to the end of the service or upon its interruption, notify the employer of his return to work at least 14 days prior to the date announced for said return.
 Said notification shall be free-form.
 The employee must return to work within 14 days of the date upon which the notification of his return to work was submitted to the employer.
 Furthermore, the employer and employee may agree otherwise on the date of return.
 These provisions concerning employment security also apply to persons participating in voluntary military service for women, or taking part in crisis management in a civil role.

 Persons liable for military service who have been called up for reservist training or extraordinary service must return to work immediately upon the service no longer preventing said return.